Compare Rates and Save on Life Insurance

 • BASE jumping

-Homicide in itself is typically covered by life insurance, but the circumstances surrounding the death may dictate who receives the life insurance payout.
+Homicide in itself generally falls under life insurance coverage, but the circumstances surrounding the death may dictate who receives the life insurance payout.
 If the primary beneficiary murders the insured or is involved in their murder, they are no longer eligible for the death benefit due to the Slayer Rule.
 Instead, the contingent beneficiaries will receive the death benefit, or it will go to the insured's estate.

 Life insurance policies have a suicide clause, which prevents the death benefit payout in the first two years of the policy if the cause of death is suicide.
-This clause is in place to prevent someone from purposefully dying right after an insurance policy goes into effect.
-After the two-year window, suicide is typically covered.
-If the insured dies due to a drug overdose, the insurance company may deny the claim if they can prove the overdose was deliberate.
+This clause is in place to prevent someone from purposefully dying right after getting life insurance.
+After the two-year window, insurers typically cover death by suicide.
+If the insured dies due to a drug overdose, the life insurance company may deny the claim if they can prove the overdose was deliberate.

-Some insurance companies may include an exclusion for terrorism or war, although it’s not common.
-For this reason, active duty military members might not qualify for life insurance, depending on rank and deployment status.
-If the insured is on active duty, it’s best to speak with an insurance agent to determine which companies do not have this exclusion if you want war or terrorism deaths to be covered.
+Some insurance companies may include terrorism or war in their life insurance policy exclusions, although it’s not common.
+For this reason, depending on rank and deployment status, active-duty military members might not qualify for life insurance.
+If the insured is on active duty, it’s best to speak with an insurance agent to determine which companies do not have this life insurance exclusion if you want coverage.

 If you don’t designate a life insurance beneficiary — or they predecease you — the life insurance company may not be able to pay the death benefit directly to a loved one.

-• Not naming a beneficiary: If you don’t name a beneficiary, the death benefit proceeds will go to your estate and may be subject to probate.
+• Not Naming a Beneficiary: If you don’t name a beneficiary, the death benefit proceeds will go to your estate and be subject to probate.
 You also can’t control who gets the money.

-• Your beneficiary predeceases you: If your beneficiary dies before you, then the money will go to your estate if you don’t have a contingent beneficiary.
-This is why it’s important to choose more than one beneficiary and update your policy if one of your beneficiaries dies before you.
+• Your Beneficiary Predeceases You: If your beneficiary dies before you, the money will go to your estate if you don’t have a contingent beneficiary.
+This is why it’s crucial to choose more than one beneficiary and update your policy if one of your beneficiaries dies before you.

 In instances of natural death, illnesses and accidents, your beneficiaries will usually get the death benefit payout from your life insurance policy.
-The list below shows the types of death that are covered by life insurance.
+The list below illustrates the types of death that life insurance coverage includes:

 Life insurance does pay for natural death, including dying from old age or a disease like heart disease or cancer.
 Dying of natural death means dying from the body shutting down due to an internal factor rather than an external factor, like an injury or accident.